 Which conditions can at-home aligners treat?

-Home aligners are primarily designed to treat mild-to-moderate cases of crowding and spacing, along with some mild bite issues.
+Home aligners can only treat mild-to-moderate cases of crowding and spacing, along with some mild bite issues.
 If your case is severe or includes a jaw misalignment like overbite or underbite, home aligners might not have the capacity to induce the larger tooth and jaw shifts you’re after.

 Does insurance cover clear aligner treatment?

 It depends entirely on your provider and plan.
-Byte, for example, partners with Anthem, Guardian, and Aetna (and they’re working on others) for in-network coverage.
-But having orthodontic benefits doesn’t automatically mean you’ll be covered.
+Byte, for example, partners with Anthem, Empire, Guardian, and Aetna (and they’re working on others) for in-network coverage.
+But having orthodontic benefits doesn’t automatically mean you’ll receive coverage.
 You should check with your insurance provider to find out for sure.

 How do I get started with home aligners?